dev-ai-lab/aws-architect/README.md

 ![dynamodb-dax-elasticache.png](media/serverless/dynamodb-dax-elasticache.png)
 - DynamoDB - Stream Processing
-  - ordered stream of item-level modification(create, update, delete)
+  - DynamoDB Stream is an ordered flow of information about changes (create, update, delete) to items in DDB table
+  - when an item changed DDB writes a stream record with the primary key attribute of the item
+  - It can chained with lambda down the line
   - use cases:
     - react in real time (welcome emails to users)
     - real-time usage analytics